joel-plummer/Trip-Planner-App/README.md

 and manage your trips over the course of a week.
 It is simple and lightweight.

 Happy Planning!
-We Hope you enjoy your time with Your Trip Planner!
+We Hope you enjoy your time with Your Trip Planner™!